PoisonIvory/sage/SageTests/DEBUGGING_LEARNINGS.md

 - Prefer pattern matching on enums for all state-driven UI logic.
 Avoid duplicating state as booleans.

 ### Testing
-- When changing a ViewModel’s API, update all test harnesses and mocks to match the new API.
+- When changing a ViewModels API, update all test harnesses and mocks to match the new API.